 It is the most using illumination system of electric energy in todays.
-Such that reason it necessary to produce the light installation to respond the diverse demands inside and side of building.
+Such that reason it is necessary to produce the light installation to respond the diverse demands inside and outside of building.

 Illumination installation works with alternative current exept spuralreason.
-Its linked ectly into long by neuter switch illumination installation.
+Its linked directly into long by neuter switch illumination installation.